john32b/cbae/readme.md

 # Run
 cbae
 ```
-- Or download manually from github
+- Or download the script manually from github
 ```bash
 # Clone the git to a dir of your choice
 git clone https://github.com/john32b/cbae --depth 1